HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 History

 This is a protocol for the process and follows the demand-response scheme between a client and a server.
 The requesting client (web browser or spider) is known as the “user agent.”
 The information transmitted is called a resource and is identified by a uniform resource finder (URL).
-Sources can be files, the result of executing a program, querying to a database, automatic translation of a document.
+Sources can be files, the result of executing a program, querying to a database, or automatic translation of a document.

 HTTP is a stateless protocol, meaning it does not store any information about previous connections.
 Web application development needs to maintain the situation frequently.
 For this, cookies are used, which are information that a server can store on the client system.
 This allows web applications to initiate the concept of “session” and track users as cookies can be stored indefinitely on the client.